Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ## `cpackget` Invocation

-Manage the installation of *software packs* on the Host computer.
+Manage the installation of *software packs* on the host computer.

 ``` txt
 Usage: